Pesticides to Control Bed Bugs

 These 300 registered products fall into seven chemical classes of pesticides that are currently registered and widely used for bed bug control:

 - neonicotinoids, and

 - insect growth regulators.

-There are also two additional chemical classes registered for very narrow use patterns.
-Dichlorvos (also known as DDVP, an organophosphate) is registered as a pest strip for treatment of small enclosures; and propoxur (an n-methyl-carbamate) is registered only for use in commercial and industrial buildings where children are not present.
+There is also an additional chemical class registered for a very narrow use pattern.
+Dichlorvos (also known as DDVP, an organophosphate) is registered as a pest strip for treatment of small enclosures.

 Each chemical class kills bed bugs using a different mode of action.
 It can be helpful to use pesticides that differ in their mode of action because it can reduce the likelihood that the bugs will develop resistance.
 The following paragraphs discuss in more details each of the more commonly used chemical classes for bed bugs.